ganeshy550/SQL_50_LEETCODE/README.md

 ---

 ## Official Course Page
-For a detailed view of the course, visit the official page: [Click here](https://github.com/ganeshy550/LEARN-JAVA-WITH-MAWA/blob/main/README.md)
+For a detailed view of other courses, visit the official page: [Click here](https://github.com/ganeshy550/LEARN-JAVA-WITH-MAWA/blob/main/README.md)

 ---